steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

     Create a set of sample materials such as wood, glass, plaster, etc.

+    Pan
+        Camera translations are not handled correctly.

     Camera
         Why does the View change slightly after the 2nd Fit View?
             This happens only if the view has been <panned>.

+####Shaders
+    Gradients are calculated from the DepthBuffer which directly reflects the faceting of the model.
+        Could the DepthBuffer use the fragment shader which has interpolated vertex coordinates?

 #### Optimization
     Why is MeshValidator called several time during a Put request?